brandongregory/dndhelp/src/5e-build-guides/archer-builds.md

 Not the strongest archer—in fact, probably the weakest on this list—but the Trickster Cleric brings a lot more to the table with strong trickery and support magic.
 At level 8, they get the ability to add poison to their weapon attacks, but they can also create illusory clones of themselves, make the party more sneaky, and plenty of other magical tricks.
 Bear in mind that Trickery Clerics do not have martial weapon proficiency, so they’re limited to either light crossbows or shortbows.
 Another downside, since you won’t be right on the front lines, you give up a lot of damage from Spirit Guardians (a cleric staple).
 But if you want a trickster character that can still use a bow, this might be what you're looking for.

 Clerics are full spellcasters and use Wisdom as their spellcasting stat.
-Trickery Clerics have access to light and medium armors, and simple weapons, so a dexterity-based archer build is possible, but it limits weapon options (although still leaves light crossbows open).
+Trickery Clerics have access to light and medium armor, and simple weapons, so a dexterity-based archer build is possible, but it limits weapon options (although still leaves light crossbows open).
 If you're playing with set stat increases for races, picking a race with bonuses to Wisdom and Dexterity will help; if you're playing with customizable stats, based on rules in Tasha's, most races will work as a Trickery Cleric, but picking a race with additional weapon proficiencies (like elves, who get longbow proficiency) might help.

 **Party Roles**